Why It Exists

 - OLTP workloads with frequent updates/deletes

-- Need full transaction support
+- You need full transaction support

-- Small datasets that fit in PostgreSQL
+- Small datasets that fit comfortably in PostgreSQL

-- Full-text search (use Elasticsearch)
+- Full-text search (use Elasticsearch instead)

 Alternatives to ClickHouse